The Art of Pizza

 - Pachino Pizzeria - Excellent Sicilian style pizza.
 The Pepperoni had great cheese and the crust was very cripsy.

-- Papa John's - I actually like the small pizza.
+- Papa John's - I actually like the small pizza (pepperoni).
 There seems to be a different composition to the cheese and tomato sauce ratio that makes this pizza taste good with the garlic sauce.
+The garlic butter that comes with the pizza is good, probably very unhealthy, but there was a time when it was something I would go for.

 - Little Caesars - The hot and ready out in Oregon was pretty satisfying if eaten immediately.
 I was doing so for a bargain price while a graduate student on occasion.